 $ git commit –a –m ‘saved changes [master]’

-- By executing the above command we can able to save all our latest code to the master branch of the git repository.
+- By executing the above command, we can save all our latest code to the master branch of the git repository.

 - Merging changes of branch code: It will show the latest updates.

 - Suppose we have some unnecessary branches present in our project, and we want to remove those branches from the git repository.